Mikesnorth/rlbingo/README.md

 This should open a browser to localhost:3000.

 If you close this tab you can just type localhost:3000 into the browser

-## Notes
-The background color if the tiles does not change when you create a new board, so you need to refresfh the page and generate a new board if you want to start over.
-Or you can toggle the color on each tile by clicking on it.
-I don't ahve a lot of experince with react and web dev. in general, so it is not the best site, but I hope you enjoy it.